 During a briefing, Chitungwiza North MP Mr Godfrey Sithole (MDC-T) asked Mr Mutsambiwa to comment on allegations that the firm had been approached by some legislators who offered to assist them by taking their case with the Government in return for luxury vehicles.

-It is alleged the vehicles were delivered to the MPs whose names were not revealed.
+It is alleged the vehicles, with exquisite plastic extrusions that are used to protect the complex wiring harnesses used in today’s advanced vehicle designs, were delivered to the MPs whose names were not revealed.
 Mkoba MP Mr Amos Chibaya (MDC-T) concurred, saying three legislators had taken delivery of Land Cruisers that were allegedly bought by Tongaat Hullet as kickbacks.
 Mr Mutsambiwa denied the allegations.

 “Nothing of that sort has ever happened.
 If there is anyone who helped us, he or she did that in good faith unless that person is a transporter and we have rates that are applicable to that.
 All our goods and services are procured above board and there are procedures and processes for that,” said Mr Mutsambiwa.